 The Dry Trail

-We were in the water probably around one and a half hours, but the way back, using the dry trail took us approximately 10 minutes.
+Completing the wet route, including swimming, took us about one and a half hours, but the way back, using the dry trail, took us approximately ten minutes.

-There are no showers on site, but there cranes for feet washing and toilets.
-Also, there is also a small shop with some snacks (mostly drinks and ice creams), water sandals, flipflops and hats.
+There are no showers on-site, but there are cranes for foot washing and toilets.
+There is also a small shop with snacks (primarily drinks and ice creams), water sandals, flip-flops, and hats.
 The kiosk is located next to the picnic area.

 Our whole visit to Betiha Nature Reserve took us about two hours.
-We swam for some time and ate ice creams at the kiosk (did not have a picnic).
+It also includes swimming and eating ice creams at the kiosk.

-This is a short water trail next to the Sea of Galilee.
+Majrase – Betiha Nature Reserve offers a short water trail near the Sea of Galilee.
 The water and the shade make it suitable for hot days.
-It is also a nice spot for a picnic.
-For those reasons, it is perfect for a family visit during summer (school) vacation.
+It is also an excellent spot for a picnic.
+For those reasons, it is perfect for families during summer vacation.